top of page

 Therapist (Master of Counselling, Member of SAC)

-Nachum leverages his extensive experience in high-stakes professional environments to help high-performers understand how "leadership strain" and perfectionism often mask underlying attachment insecurities.
+Nachum draws on decades of high-stakes corporate and leadership experience to help high-performers understand how "leadership strain" and perfectionism often mask deeper attachment insecurities.

 Tong Hui Wen